what is dry skin?

 Learn more about your skin type

-good blood circulation and hydration, fine pores, good skin's own protective acid mantle
+good blood circulation and hydration, fine pores, good protective acid mantle of the skin

 even complexion with a healthy appearance

-enlarged pores, increased shine, more frequent blackheads, pimples or acne
+enlarged pores, increased shine, frequent blackheads, pimples or acne

-increased sebum production, increased bacterial load, partly enlarged pores
+Increased sebum production, increased bacterial load, partially enlarged pores

 “greasy, but not necessarily sallow or irregularg

-temporarily rough and cracked skin as well as dry skin feeling
+temporarily rough and chapped skin as well as dry skin feeling

 increased blackheads and pimples or acne, skin inflammation

-increased sebum production, sometimes enlarged pores, scarred skin tissue possible
+increased sebum production, partially enlarged pores, scarred skin tissue possible